timmers-io/tsb-poc-os4/app-cluster02.md

 ### Secrets
 The control plane needs secrets in order to authenticate with the hosted management plane.
 The manifest render command for the cluster uses the tctl tool to retrieve tokens to communicate with the management plane automatically, so you only need to provide Elastic credentials, XCP edge certificate secret, and the cluster name (so that the CLI tool can get tokens with the correct scope).
 Token generation is safe to run multiple times as it does not revoke any previously created tokens.

+> ***NOTE***: Change your k8s context to point to the mp cluster so we can pull the credentials to pass into the tctl command

 Then you can run the following command to generate the control plane secrets:
 ```bash
 export ES_CACERT=`oc get secret elasticsearch-es-http-ca-internal -n es -o json | jq -r '.data."tls.crt"' | base64 -d | awk 'NF {sub(/\r/, ""); printf "%s\\n",$0;}'`